vaibhavparabhane/Spam-Email-Classification-using-NLP-and-Machine-Learning/README.md

 - Trains a Multinomial Naive Bayes classifier for spam detection.
 - Evaluates model performance using various metrics.
 - Provides a user-friendly interface for classifying new emails.
+# Model Training
+The model is trained using the following steps:

+1) Data Preprocessing:

+-Remove duplicates and handle missing values.
+-Clean and tokenize text data.
+-Convert text to numerical features using techniques like TF-IDF.

+2)Model Selection:

+-Utilize algorithms such as Multinomial Naive Bayes for classification.

+3) Training:

+-Split the dataset into training and testing sets.
+-Train the model on the training data.